 Keep the Mozzies Away!

-Bug Spray – Important if you are travelling in the tropics, especially in malarial areas.
+Bug Spray – Mosquito repellent is important if you are travelling in the tropics, especially in malarial areas.

 A Foldaway Day Pack for Excursions